 Buildings than span the ages, from the temple columns of Ancient Rome to Gothic drama and Modernism’s quirkiness, find a backdrop in the rolling green Collserola hills and look out onto the glimmering Mediterranean sea.
 This Iberian sun-soaked city has long provided inspiration to artists.
 Let it inspire you too.

 This first stop on your Catalonia road trip is all about art — surprise, surprise.
 Explore Cubist classics in the Picasso Museum.
 Then head to the Museum of Contemporary Art: the building alone is a masterpiece, designed by Richard Meier.
 Then, of course, the Sagrada Família — there really is nothing quite like it.

 For more Gaudí, pay a visit to Casa Batllò or the Palau de la Mùsica.
 And, when night falls, catch an open-air movie at The Centre de Cultura Contemporània de Barcelona.

-from Barcelona depot
+from Barcelona pick-up center